Carolee is a passionate writer with a love for learning and teaching. She is a published author, poet, blogger, and content creator.

-Freelancer Dot Com The Site For Freelancers
+Freelancer: The Site for Freelancers

-Using the site
+Using the Site

 I find the user interface not easy to navigate.
 The items are not clear.
-Take for instance when bidding on a project, the instructions for attaching a sample file isn't very visible.
+Take for instance when bidding on a project, the instructions for attaching a sample file aren't very visible.
 It was after a client emailed me to request a sample of my work that I searched and found where to attach the file.

 I went back to bid on another project and it was after submitting the original bid that I realized I had to create a message in order to upload a file.
-It doesn't allow more than one files per message.
-This is very inconvenient as we sometimes have more than one samples.
+It doesn't allow more than one file per message.
+This is very inconvenient as we sometimes have more than one sample.
 With the other freelancer site that I use, I can easily attach as many files to my original bid as I like along with any amount of URLs.

 I find that the site seems a bit expensive to use.
 Five dollars is immediately deducted from your account each time you accept an awarded project, then you must pay a dollar to withdraw your funds.
 You pay another dollar to place your bid at the top and another to Highlight your bid.
 There are no free exams so if you want to show some credentials you must pay another five dollars.